I’ve spent a lot of time exploring the east side of the Hudson River, but haven’t spent a lot of time on the west side since I was a kid.

 Some intrepid people (people who pack lighter than me) hop on their bikes and go.
 You can also take taxis if you want an in-town weekend with a few select jaunts.

 If you want to explore the wider Hudson Valley you’ll want to rent a car.
 There are plenty of car rental companies around Poughkeepsie but not right at the train station.
-If you call ahead to arrange it some rental agencies, like Hertz will either deliver your car to you at the station or pick you up there.
+If you call ahead to arrange it some rental agencies will either deliver your car to you at the station or pick you up there.

 All photos by FamiliesGo!© except for the view from the Shawangunks (Mohonk Preserve), Opus 40 (Opus 40), downtown Saugerties (Ulster County Tourism), the Bad Seed tap room patio (Bad Seed), Water Street Market (Water Street Market) and Inquiring Minds Books (Inquiring Minds).